actionprojecteu/azotea-client/README.md

 4. *Location data*

 In a similar way, we create a default location, so that observations are associated to this default location.
 Note that for small locations such as villages, the `--site-name` can be equal to the `--location` name, as in this example.
 For other cases, they should be different.
 I.e `--site-name Facultad de CC.
-Físicas --location Madrid`
+Físicas UCM --location Madrid`

 In our example, the coorditaes given belong to Juan's personal observatory.
 As he wishes to preserve hidden the exact location for security reasons, he specifies `--randomize` which will add an uncertainty up to 1 Km.

 For public premises such `Facultad de CC.
-Físicas` this is not usually a concern and thre is no need to specify `--randomize`
+Físicas UCM` this is not usually a concern and thre is no need to specify `--randomize`

 Finally the `-utc-offset` specifies a positve +1 offset respect to UTC, as in the rest of the Iberian Peninsula.
 No Daylight savings time is automatically handled.